kaiekubjas/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Principal Investigators
+- Principal Investigator
 ---

-Since 2017 I am a tenure-track assistant professor in the Department of Mathematics and Systems Analysis at Aalto University.
-I received my PhD in mathematics in 2013 from Freie Universität Berlin under supervision of Christian Haase and Klaus Altmann.
-As a postdoctoral researcher I visited Max Planck Institute for Mathematics, Aalto Science Institute, Simons Institute for the Theory of Computing, MIT and Sorbonne University.
+Since 2017 I am a tenure-track assistant professor in the [Department of Mathematics and Systems Analysis](https://math.aalto.fi/en/) at [Aalto University](https://www.aalto.fi/en).
+I received my PhD in mathematics in 2013 from Freie Universität Berlin under supervision of [Christian Haase](http://www.mi.fu-berlin.de/math/groups/ag-diskret-algebra-geom/index.html) and [Klaus Altmann](http://www.math.fu-berlin.de/altmann/).
+As a postdoctoral researcher I visited Max Planck Institute for Mathematics, Aalto Science Institute, Simons Institute for the Theory of Computing, Institute of Data, Systems and Society at MIT and PolSys Team at Sorbonne University.

-I work in the field of applied algebraic geometry.
+I work in the field of applied nonlinear algebra.
 I am particularly interested in algebraic statistics and applications in biology, for example in phylogenetics and 3D genome reconstruction.
-I am also interested in different problems related to matrices and tensors, e.g. nonnegative rank, positive semidefinite rank and low-rank matrix/tensor completion.
-Besides algebraic geometry, I like to use tools from combinatorics, polyhedral geometry and convex optimization.
+I am also interested in questions about matrix and tensor decompositions, e.g. nonnegative and positive semidefinite factorizations, and low-rank matrix/tensor completion.
+Besides nonlinear algebra, I like to use tools from combinatorics, polyhedral geometry and convex optimization.

-Thanks to Academy of Finland for funding my research through project funding for early-career researchers!
+[Academy of Finland](https://www.aka.fi/en/) is funding my research through project funding for early-career researchers.